naqushab/SearchEngineScrapy/SetupGuide_System.md

 ### Downloading the crawled results
 Files are automatically downloaded and placed in _downloadFolder_ specified.
 (Uses system curl to achieve this.)
-if _downloadFolder_ parameter is not specified, the files will not get downloaded and only the URLs are only crawled.
+if _downloadFolder_ parameter is not specified, the files will not get downloaded and only the URLs are crawled.